 - 2 tablespoons chopped scallions

-Remove from the heat and top with scallions.
-Add a drizzle of sriracha, if desired.
+- Remove from the heat and top with scallions.
+Add a drizzle of sesame oil and sriracha, if desired.